dikiydinozavrik/ML_estate_pricing/README.md

 ### 8. Conclusion
-Including the categorical features into the dataset didn't give any model improvement.
+Including categorical features into the dataset didn't give any model improvement.
 The best model for our case of real estate pricing prediction is Lasso.

 ## Sources: